awdemos/awdemos/README.md

 This repository showcases a collection of demo projects and research that interest me.

-The demos include examples using Terraform and Pulumi for deploying resources, containerization with docker, Kubernetes for orchestration, as well as some nice-to-haves like git tips and a lot more.
+The demos include examples using Terraform and Pulumi for deploying resources, containerization with Docker, Kubernetes for orchestration, as well as some nice-to-haves like git tips and a lot more.
+If you are a non-engineering reviewer of this information, first of all welcome!
+I hope that you find this informational, just examine the sections most relevant to your interests!

-Be sure to check out the analysis of Grok, my Ultimate Kubernetes Wishlist, low level Kubernetes details, and even Talos cluster setups in docker.
+Be sure to check out the analysis of Grok, CVE-2024-3094, my Ultimate Kubernetes Wishlist, low level Kubernetes details, SRE deffinitions, etc.

-# Why You Should Consider My Expertise
+# Why You Should Consider Hiring Me

 If you're encountering these challenges:

 - Struggling to manage cloud inrastructure in a reliable manner.
 - Seeking ways to make your Kubernetes, workloads, cloud, or SRE more cost-effective or faster.
 - Overwhelmed by the plethora of tools and frameworks available.
-If you want to switch over rom legacy to modern stacks.
+If you want to switch over from legacy to modern tech stacks.
-- Uncertain about the next steps for your inrastructure products.
+- If you are uncertain about the next steps for your inrastructure products.
-- In need of external expertise to assess your requirements and evaluate potential talent.
+- In need of a subject matter expert to assess your requirements and evaluate potential needs.
+- Experience matters!
+I steer my projects away from risky engineering practices and towards emerging solutions that use patterns that are designed to work better, faster, cheaper.

 ## What I Offer